 Irene has been teaching for almost thirty years.
 Her first teaching job was a volunteer position teaching United States history at an alternative high school in Providence, Rhode Island.
 She has a bachelor's degree in American Civilization from Brown University and a master's degree in English from the University of Maine.
 She has taught academic enrichment classes for gifted students, has tutored English Language Learners, and has taught high school social studies.
 Before coming to Tremont School, she taught grades 4-8 at Stillwater Montessori School in Old Town, Maine for nine years.
 She also taught courses in writing at the University of Maine, a commitment she has continued in Massachusetts at Middlesex Community College.
 She enjoys writing poetry and plays, reading aloud to her students and family, cooking, walking, and gardening.
 She lives in Littleton with her husband, Bob, a physicist; her daughter, Sylvia, a gourmet chef and designer of duct tape accessories; and her dog, Selma, a hound.

 Anne is an ecological educator with over ten years of education and experience in the fields of environmental science and democratic education.
 She began her undergraduate degree at Goddard College, focusing on early childhood education with a specialization in Waldorf and democratic educational philosophies.
 She finished her undergraduate degree with the Audubon Expedition Institute (A.E.I.) at Lesley University.
 For two years she traveled on a bus with A.E.I. living in the field, backpacking through the wilderness, and learning from people working in many different areas of the environmental field.
 She graduated in 2005 with a B.S. in environmental studies and a deep respect for the transformative potential of experiential education.
 In 2005 she founded a democratic free school in Worcester, MA called the Stone Soup Learning Cooperative and Raven Freedom School.
 She served as the director of the school from 2006 until its close in 2010.
 In 2011 she completed a Masters in Ecological Teaching and Learning at Lesley University.
 She is currently pursuing a doctorate in education, also at Lesley, that she expects to complete in 2016.
 She has also worked as an adjunct professor at Worcester State University and as a non-profit coordinator at The Pleasant Street Neighborhood Network Center and The Greater Worcester Land Trust.
 In her free time, Anne loves to garden, read, and cook.
+Anne is the advisor of the popular Outdoor Survival afterschool program at Tremont.

 Simone Aguilera Romig moved to the United States from Brazil while still in High School.
 Simone's love for languages led her to dedicate years to children's knowledge of Portuguese and Spanish.
 Simone received her BA in Liberal Arts with a minor in Spanish from the University of North Carolina.
 She has developed and implemented an afterschool Portuguese language and culture program for elementary students.
 Simone has taught Spanish part-time at Old Rochester Regional High School in Mattapoisett, MA.
 She is excited to continue developing the Spanish curriculum for Tremont School.
 Simone is the mother of four children and is currently enrolled in Harvard's Master of Liberal Arts program with a concentration in foreign language, literature and culture.